Personal profile

 Research interests

-I am a cultural theorist working on contemporary digital, visual and literary cultures.
-My research explores contemporary cultures of connectivity, with a particular focus on the use of speculative fiction and multi-media texts, from comics to artists’ books, to expose and contest the shifting power dynamics of the digital age.
+My research explores digital cultures in Latin America, with a particular focus on the use speculative fiction and multi-media objects, from comics to video games, to expose and contest the shifting power dynamics of the information age.

-I am currently completing a monograph titled Entwined Being: Twins in Digital, Visual and Literary Cultures that traces the ways in which twins have been used in different fields of knowledge and representational practices to map the increasingly intricate entanglements of human subjects and their technological and natural environments.
-The book is under contract with Bloomsbury Academic for publication in the ‘Explorations in Science and Literature’ series.
+My most recent monograph is Twins and Recursion in Digital, Literary and Visual Cultures (Bloomsbury Academic: 2022), which traces the ways in which twins have been used in different fields of knowledge and representational practices to map the increasingly intricate entanglements of human subjects and their technological and natural environments.

 Keywords